heyMP/phys010/the_double_slit_experiment.md

+\* Some of the following refers to the single slit experiment.
+This is harder to explain than double slit and we will not focus on this in the course.
+We will only look at the double slit experiment.

 ## Double Slit

 The double slit experiment is a great example of wave interference.
 This experiment is also quite famous for other reasons and we will return to it in later parts of the class.
 The set-up is simple (see figure below).
 We shine light on a screen with two holes (two slits) of a certain size and a certain distance apart.
 If the holes are very small compared to the wavelength of the incident light, then it is just as if we had two point sources separated by a small distance.
 So this is a very clean set-up and we can easily predict the interference pattern.
 It looks like a long line of equally spaced dark and bright spots.